neftjs/neft/index.coffee.md

 *Handler* signal.create(*NotPrimitive* object, *String* name)
 -------------------------------------------------------------

-Creates new signal and handler for this signal in the given *object* under the given *name*.
+This function creates new signal and handler in the given *object* under the given *name*.

 ```
 var obj = {};